EliasReininger/AnnotationsExample/README.md

-# Demostartion of Annotations in java
+# Demonstration of Annotations in java